Rajbanshi people: Late 19th century and early 20th century

-In 1937, various members of the Rajbanshi Kshatriya Samiti were elected to the Bengal Legislative Council from Rangpur, Dinajpur, Malda, and Jalpaiguri.
-These MLAs helped form the Independent Scheduled Caste Party.
-Upendra Nath Barman became a minister-in-charge of forests and excise in the Fazlul Haq government.
-However, the reservations provided to them also increased conflict within organizations representing Scheduled Castes, and many leaders of the Kshatriya Samiti left for the Congress party, while much of the masses were drawn to the Communists.
-In 1946, several Rajbanshi candidates were elected on reserved seats from North Bengal, with only one Rajbanshi candidate from the Kshatriya Samiti and Communist Party being elected.
-This division of Rajbanshi leadership meant they were in little position to have a say in the Partition of Bengal, although Jogendra Nath Mandal attempted to organize lower castes against Partition and then for a separate state of North Bengal.

-Post-independence (1947-present)
+Post-independence (1947–present)

 After Partition, the Kshatriya Samithi lost its headquarters at Rangpur and attempted to reestablish itself at Dinhata.
 However, a variety of new organisations to represent the Rajbanshi were being created.
 In Assam, the Rajbanshis were classified in a special category of OBC called MOBC.
-In North Bengal, the various new Rajbanshi organisations began to see the Rajbanshi identity as ethnolinguistic in nature rather than a caste, since the various other communities living in North Bengal and Lower Assam also spoke the Rajbanshi dialect.
+In North Bengal, the various new Rajbanshi organisations began to see the Rajbanshi identity as ethnolinguistic in nature rather than a caste, since the various other communities living in North Bengal and Lower Assam also spoke the Rajbanshi language.
 This linguistic awareness was heightened in 1953, when the government decided to reorganise the states on linguistic basis.
 Many of these organisations, such as Siliguri Zonal Rajbanshi Kshatriya Samiti agitated for the merger of Purnia division of Bihar and Goalpara district of Assam into West Bengal since these regions were largely populated by Rajbanshi speakers.
-This was continued into the 1960s with Rajbanshi activists frequently demanding for their speech to be recognized as separate from Bengali.
+This was continued into the 1960s with Rajbanshi activists frequently demanding for their speech to be recognised as separate from Bengali.

 Occupation

-The Rajbongshis were traditionally agriculturalists, but due to their numerical dominance in North Bengal there were significant occupational differences among them.
+The Rajbongshis traditionally practice Mixed farming, but due to their numerical dominance in North Bengal there were significant occupational differences among them.
 Most were agricultural labourers (halua) or sharecroppers (adhiar).
 These often worked for landed cultivators, called dar-chukanidars.
-Above them were the chukandiars and jotedars, and at the top were the zamindars.
+Above them were the chukandiars, who could sub-let their land to dar-chukanidars, and jotedars, who acted as intermediaries between the chukandiars and the zamindars, landowners that got their land from the government in exchange for a fixed amount of revenue.
 Some Rajbongshis were zamindars or jotedars.